How much does a nursing home cost in South Dakota?

 South Dakota Medicaid reviews all asset transfers made within 60 months (5 years) of your application date.
 Gifts to family, property transfers below market value, or large unexplained withdrawals trigger a penalty period that delays Medicaid eligibility — during which you must private-pay.

-South Dakota's 2026 penalty divisor is approximately $242 per day.
-A $50,000 unexplained transfer would create roughly a 207-day penalty period, costing your family approximately $50,301 in private-pay costs.
+South Dakota's 2026 penalty divisor is approximately $10,190 per month (~$335 per day).
+A $50,000 transfer that violates the look-back rule would create roughly a 147-day penalty period during which South Dakota Medicaid will not cover care costs.

 This is why elder law attorneys consistently advise families to begin Medicaid planning at least 5 years before nursing home care is needed.